Questions students ask (advanced)

 How is the money used?

 We strive to ensure that 85 to 88 percent of our income is spent on our programmes for development, relief, education and advocacy.
+This compares favourably with similar organisations in New Zealand.
 Staff salary and administration costs come out of the money received.
 To work for a better world, we need to provide education, advocacy and information, as well as directly fund people in need.

 What does Caritas do that no other Catholic organisation does?